loft-sh/vcluster/CONTRIBUTING.md

 Now if you change a file locally, DevSpace will automatically sync the file into the container and you just have to rerun `go run -mod vendor cmd/vcluster/main.go` within the terminal to apply the changes.

-You can access the vcluster by creating a second terminal with devspace:
+You can access the vcluster by running `devspace enter` in a separate terminal:

 ```
 devspace enter -n vcluster